-Check out RAPAD’s website Not just a Fence (https://notjustafence.org/) to understand the value of this fencing and how it is saving the outback.
+Visit RAPAD’s website Not just a Fence (https://notjustafence.org/).
+This website provides an understanding of the value of this fencing and how it is saving the outback.

-However, the wild dogs are clever, cunning animals and they often roam the outside of the exclusion fences looking for ways to get in for a feed, or a feed and a killing frenzy.
+However, the wild dogs are clever, cunning animals and they often roam the outside of the exclusion fences.
+They look for ways to get in for a feed, or a feed and a killing frenzy.

 The wild dogs can get into the exclusion fence in several ways.

 The first is where the exclusion fences crosses a creek or river and where the terrain is difficult to fence.
 Here the dogs get under the fence in the channels.
 The channels can’t be fenced as the water physically pushes the fence away when the creeks and rivers run due the strength of the flowing water.
 Grasses, sticks and branches collect on the fence and it finally gives way creating a means for the dogs to get in.

 OPS Australia are developing and trialling a “virtual dog fence” product.
 This is a smart product that detects wild dogs approaching the channel crossing.
 The product then scarers the dogs away from the fence line.
 Hence created a “virtual” fence.

 We have not announced a schedule for trialling or release of our virtual dog fence product.

 Cattle grids on roads are convenient.
 However they do present a way that wild dogs can enter the exclusion fence areas.
 The wild dogs simply run along the road and hop over the cattle grid into the exclusion area.
 Various approaches such as flashing Christmas lights and tarps on the road how not proven effective in stopping the dogs.
 Those cunning dogs still get it!